 On March 3, 2016, we amended our \$55.0 million credit facility with Bank of America to permit real property acquisition loans.
 This amendment reduces the applicable consolidated leverage ratio covenant by 0.25% and modifies the term of the facility based on the earlier of the eighteen months from the date of such borrowing or the maturity date of the credit agreement.
 Such modification was not considered substantial in accordance with U.S. GAAP.
 On March 5, 2019, this Credit Facility was extended for six (6) months to May 1, 2020.
-On August 8, 2019, this Credit Facility was extended a further four months to September 1, 2020.
+On August 8, 2019, this Credit Facility was extended by an additional four months to September 1, 2020.
+On November 5, 2019, this Credit Facility was further extended by an additional one month to October 1, 2020.